Physically constrained quantum clock-driven dynamics: Definition of engine and clock

 where $\delta\hat{n}_\alpha:=\frac{1}{\Delta t} \int_{t_{n-1}}^{t_{n}} ~d\tau \Aod{\alpha-\tau} \Ao{\alpha-\tau}$ and $\hat{N}_{W(i+1/2) -n} := \int_{t_{i}-W/2-t_n}^{t_{i}+W/2-t_n} dx ~ \delta \hat{n}_{x}$.
 Thus we obtain the discrete-time propagator

+In this picture, the time evolution of the joint engine-clock system can be interpreted as a sequence of repeated interactions between the engine and a set of localized spatial modes lying within a window $W$.
+These modes effectively act as ancillae in a QCM, where each interaction momentarily couples the engine to a different part of the environment, thereby inducing a time-dependent evolution governed by the particle's position along the line.

 Note that in our approximation we used the operator in Eq. \eqref{eq:wproj} instead of the field operator $\hat{\psi}^{\dag}_c (s) \hat{\psi}_c (s)$ to avoid biasing by the shape of the pulse.
 None of the previous assumptions prevent pulse broadening, as it depends on the clock-engine interaction Hamiltonian.
 Note that unlike the ideal scenario proposed in \cite{Malabarba_2015}, we cannot decompose the propagator in Eq.\eqref{final_prop} into two separate operators for the clock and the engine.
-Consequently, the engine and the clock exhibit correlations during their evolution.
+Consequently, the engine and the clock will exhibit correlations that grow over time.
 This back-reaction affects the clock's state and provides the physical basis for degradation.